kij-exe/ArcRelay/backend/API_SPECIFICATION.md

 #### Create Wallets
 **POST** `/wallets/create`

-Creates developer-controlled wallets for the authenticated user across all supported blockchains.
-Wallets are automatically created for: BASE-SEPOLIA, ARB-SEPOLIA, and ARC-TESTNET.
+Creates developer-controlled wallets for the authenticated user across the supported blockchains.
+Wallets are automatically created for: ETH-SEPOLIA, BASE-SEPOLIA, and ARC-TESTNET.

 **Headers:**
 ```